-America’s First Rotating Water Slide Opening in Wisconsin This Summer
+UPDATE: America’s First Rotating Water Slide is Now Open in Wisconsin

 Wisconsin is home to dozens, if not hundreds of water slides, with Wisconsin Dells as the waterslide capital of the state, and soon the Dells will be home to a first-of-its-kind water slide for America.